gmboowa/rMAP-2.0/README.md

 ## Releases & reproducibility

 rMAP-2.0 is versioned and released to support reproducible, comparable analyses across machines (laptop/HPC/cloud) & over time.
-For manuscript-grade runs and long-term comparability, we recommend using a tagged GitHub Release rather than an arbitrary commit.

 ### What a GitHub Release contains